UniversalDependencies/docs/svalidation.md

 # Maximum one object

 <b>DEBUGGING TEST.
 NONZERO HITS DOES NOT MEAN THE DATA IS INVALID.</b> No predicate can have more than one direct object.
 Ccomp counts as direct object.
-(To certain extent xcomp does too, but dobj can co-occur with xcomp in cases of secondary predication, thus this test does not look at xcomp.)
+(To certain extent xcomp does too, but obj can co-occur with xcomp in cases of secondary predication, thus this test does not look at xcomp.)

 Search expression: `_ >obj|>ccomp _ >obj|>ccomp _`